LABipp/pr-educacao/README.md

     ├── README.md                  <- The top-level README for developers using this project (also know as this file!)
     ├── data
     │   ├── output                 <- Output processed data
-    │   └── raw                    <- The original, immutable data dump.
+    │   ├── treated                <- The cleaned and treated data for analysis │   └── raw                    <- The original, immutable data dump ├── notebooks                  <- Jupyter notebooks
-    ├── code
-    │   ├── notebooks              <- Jupyter notebooks
-    │   └── scripts                <- Python files
+    └── scripts                    <- Python files
-    │   └── requirements.txt       <- Packages used in the code
+    └── requirements.txt           <- Packages used in the code

 ### Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 #### Prerequisites